Nicholas I of Lorraine

-Nicholas of Anjou (July 1448 - 27 July 1473) was the son of John II, Duke of Lorraine and Marie de Bourbon.
+Nicholas I of Anjou (July 1448 - 27 July 1473) was Duke of Lorraine from 1470 to his death in 1473.
+He was the son of John II of Anjou, and Marie de Bourbon, who died in childbirth.

-Nicholas was born and died in Nancy.
+Nicholas was born in Nancy.
 He succeeded his father in 1470 as Duke of Lorraine, and assumed the titles of Marquis of Pont-à-Mousson, Duke of Calabria, and Prince of Girona, as heir apparent of Bar, Naples, and Aragon respectively.

-He was engaged to Anne of France, Viscountess of Thouars, and used her title, but he did not marry her and had only one illegitimate daughter, Marguerite, wife of John IV of Chabannes, Count of Dammartin (d.
+In 1461 he was engaged to Anne of France, Viscountess of Thouars, and daughter of Louis XI of France.
+He used her title, but they never married and the engagement was ended by Louis XI in 1471.
+The following year, Nicholas got engaged to Mary of Burgundy, the only child of Charles the Bold, the Duke of Burgundy, but died before they could marry.
+He had only one illegitimate daughter, Marguerite, wife of John IV of Chabannes, Count of Dammartin (d.
 1503).